-Granola bars are a great source of energy.
+For example, granola bars are a great source of energy.
 They work quickly and efficiently because they are packed with carbohydrates and protein.
 They are also kid-friendly, so they are great for the whole family.

 Protein is required for maximum energy levels and strength, so canned proteins are a great addition to any healthy emergency food kit.

 Dried herbs and spices don’t only add complex flavors to your food; they also enhance the color, aroma, and nutritional value of the meal.
 Herbs and spices possess anti-inflammatory, antioxidant, and anticarcinogenic characteristics.
-Herbs and spices also have glucose- and cholesterol-lowering character qualities.

-Dried meats are obviously an important source of protein, but they also contain important vitamins, such as vitamins B3, B6, B9, and B12.
+Dried meats are an important source of protein, but they also contain important vitamins, such as B3, B6, B9, and B12.
 Jerky also contains minerals such as calcium, magnesium, phosphorus, potassium, sodium, and sulfur.

 Honey is another important sweetener.
 It is ideal for sweetening coffee, tea, and oatmeal, as well as spreading on bread, toast, and bagels.
 Honey is also perfect for soothing sore throats and coughs if someone in your family or prepper community gets sick.